rust-lang/rust/text/0505-api-comment-conventions.md

 providing a summary of the code.
 This line is used as a summary description throughout Rustdoc's output, so it's a good idea to keep it short.

-All doc comments, including the summary line, should be property punctuated.
+All doc comments, including the summary line, should be properly punctuated.
 Prefer full sentences to fragments.

 The summary line should be written in third person singular present indicative